JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 ColVecs
 RowVecs
 ```
-These types are specialised upon when e.g. computing Euclidean distances between pairs of elements to ensure good performance.
+These types are specialised upon to ensure good performance e.g. when computing Euclidean distances between pairs of elements.
 The benefit of using this representation, rather than using a `Vector{Vector{<:Real}}`, is that
 optimised matrix-matrix multiplication functionality can be utilised when computing
 pairwise distances between inputs, which are needed for `kernelmatrix` computation.